toholdaquill/toholdaquill.github.io/95theses/thesis-5.md

 <h2 id="html">theses[{{ page.thesis }}]</h2>

-given a large enough set of people and a long enough span of time, power always corrupt
+given a large enough set of people and a long enough span of time, power always corrupts

 <h2 id="html">what does this mean?</h2>